Coding-4Fun/EmptyGodotProjectTemplate/README.md

   - Store your documents here.
   - Every kind of documentation like Game Design Documents oder programing guidline.
   - Collection for helpful resources like links Video Tutorials
+    - Subfolder CodeSnippets.
+You can place your snippets here.

 ### 4. Example_projects:
   - Put some referenzes or samples here for examining the source